citizense/poliwag/README.md

 # Contributing

   The author will be using Trello and Slack for project management in daily tasks and responsibilities.
 Channels and sites can only be viewed by those invited to the project.
+If you have any quick questions, ask them on Slack, we have a bot piping messages back and forth - read on if you want to join that!

+Sign up to [our Slack room](https://citizense.slack.com)!
+We strongly recommend joining this group if you want to get involved and meet the other contributors.

 # Stack